Good-Ghosting/goodghosting-protocol-v2/README.md

 3. transfer strategy's contract ownership to the pool contract
 4. initialize the pool contract.
 At this moment, a validation is made to make sure the pool contract is the owner of the strategy.
 If not, the pool contract cannot be initialized.

-An in depth explanation of each contract is provided below.
+An in-depth explanation of each contract is provided below.

 <br/>